chazlarson/Media-Scripts/Plex/README.md

 Same as `reset-posters-tmdb.py`, but it resets the artwork to the first item in Plex's own list of artwork, rather than downloading a new image from TMDB.

 With `RESET_SEASONS=True`, if the season doesn't have artwork the series artwork will be used instead.

+## grab-all-IDs.py

+Perhaps you want to gather all the IDs for everything in a library.

+This script will go through a library and grab PLex RatingKey [which may be unique], IMDB ID, TMDB ID, and TVDB ID for everything in the list of libraries specified in the `.env`.
+It stores the data in a sqlite database called `ids.sqlite`; the repo copy of this file contains that data for 105871 movies and 26699 TV Shows.

 ## grab-all-posters.py